Sage Spoonfuls Puree and Blend Review

 The Sage comes with two different blades that help ensure that foods of all types can be blended with ease.
 It may take a quick glance at the manual to determine which blade to use, but using the right blade helps ensure a nice puree.

-The Sage had some difficulty with chunky peaches and skins on peas and blueberries, but it did puree some meats where other products only shredded them.
-Overall, the consistency for most foods is smooth enough for first foods, and the remainder can be saved for when baby has been managing smooth purees with ease.
+Despite those challenges, it did puree some chicken, where other competitors in the review only shredded it.
+Plus, the consistency for most foods is smooth enough for a baby's first foods, and with the leftover remains, you can save for when your baby has been managing smooth purees with ease.

 Ease of Use

-The Sage Spoonfuls earned an 8 of 10 for ease of use.
-For ease of use, we consider how intuitive a product is to use out of the box without the manual and whether or not it takes a significant amount of prep work or time to create food for baby.
+When looking at ease of use, the Sage Spoonfuls earned one of the highest scores.
+For this metric, we consider how intuitive a product is to use out of the box without the manual and whether or not it takes a significant amount of prep work or time to create food for your baby.

 This product is very easy to use with minimal settings and no cooking options.
 This blender has two settings for puree speed and can be used right out of the box without the manual indicating a very intuitive interface.